jnlongnecker/theQudzoo/src/content/adviceArticles/skills.md

 </div>

-If you’re lucky enough to find this being taught by a random village, this is the most expensive skill in the game to get and it confers all of its benefits even if you get it without any of its prerequisites so it’s very worth it.
-Two-weapon Fighting brings our offhand strike chance to 75%, or 150% with an offhand Short Blade with Jab.
-At this point, nothing else really compares; whatever skills you have your combat build is basically complete once you get this skill as long as you have Jab.
-Any other skills would just be icing on the cake; one of the most powerful skills out there.
+If you’re lucky enough to find this being taught by a random village, this is one of the most expensive skill in the game to get and it confers all of its benefits even if you get it without any of its prerequisites so it’s very worth it.
+Multiweapon Mastery brings our offhand strike chance to 65%.
+We've made it all the way to the end here, but to get the most out of this tree we want to staple as many limbs and Short Blades as possible to our body.
+Pop in those girshling dentures, strap a wristblade to all 4 of your arms (you picked Multiple Arms, didn't you?) and just go to town.
+Bonus points if you have Double Muscled for the stun chance.

 ## Endurance